 An injunction can prohibit a preparer from filing federal tax returns for others.
-We generally reserve this targeted treatment for cases when earlier compliance efforts failed.
+We generally reserve this targeted treatment when earlier compliance efforts failed.

 This process allows the Department of Justice to shut down preparers when we identify a history of problems.
 We pursue injunctions against preparers with a history of not meeting due diligence requirements, including:

 - Previous due diligence and other return preparer penalties

 - Prior e-file warnings or suspensions

 - A high percentage of clients whose claims were reversed or reduced by IRS

 - Questionable claims for certain credits and/or Head of Household filing status